-Natural Supplements For Your Marathon Training
+Natural Supplements For Training

-Training for a marathon, especially doing so on your own, can be one of, if not the most challenging experiences of your life.
+T raining for a marathon, especially doing so on your own, can be one of, if not the most challenging experiences of your life.
 Unfortunately, there's a market for life challenges and supplement companies just love a marathon runner- some, not in a good way.

 The beauty about running is that it is a minimalistic sport and while certain supplements are necessary for optimal performance, simplicity is the real key.
 Let's take a look at some natural supplements to include in your marathon training routine.

 When we talk about "natural supplements", we're referring to substances found naturally in the foods we eat.
 This is the main reason nutrition is a vital part of our well-being, That being said, even the most conscientious eaters still miss out on important vitamins and minerals through food alone.
 This is where the supplements come in.